taehyun53/NYC-Yearly-High-School-Economic-Need/README.md

 # 5. Preprocessing
 • Feature Engineering
 - Train/Validation/Test set are divided in a 80/10/10 ratio.
+- Numeric features
+  - scaling
-- Numeric features - scaling - Standard Scaler
+    - 1. Robust Scaler -> Standard Scaler
+    - 2. Robust Scaler

+Some say that robust scaling(removes outliers)  and then standard scaling(converting into units by getting rid of mean value and std = 1) can give better results.
+But you never know until you try it out first.

 - Categorical features - encoding - One Hot Encoding